wright-group/WrightTools/docs/artists.rst

 Layout
 ^^^^^^

-``WrightTools`` defines a handy function, :meth:`~WrightTools.artists.create_figure`, for easily and flexibly making complicated figures.
+``WrightTools`` defines a handy function, :meth:`~WrightTools.artists.create_figure`, to easily and flexibly making complicated figures.
 When made with this function, :class:`~WrightTools.artists.Axes` created have additional functionality built in to work with :class:`~WrightTools.data.Data` objects directly.

 :meth:`~WrightTools.artists.create_figure` makes it easy to create figures the perfect size for ``"single"`` or ``double"`` column figures for journal articles (though they are convenient in other contexts as well).